-- Before 1990 the BSE/cattle system of LUX/BE was extremely unstable because MBM was intentionally fed to cattle and rendering was inappropriate. - The European MMBM to ruminants ban was introduced in 1994.
-However, cross contamination meant that exposure of cattle to MBM has been ongoing after that date, reducing the efficiency of the ban and the system remained very unstable. - Since 1996 the stability improved, thanks to the improvement in the rendering processes (96/449/EC) and the removal of SRM and fallen stock (February 1998).
+- Before 1990 the BSE/cattle system of BE was extremely unstable because MBM was intentionally fed to cattle and rendering, also of SRM and fallen stock, was inappropriate. - The MMBM-to-ruminants-ban was introduced in 1994.
+However, cross contamination meant that exposure of cattle to MBM has been ongoing after that date, reducing the efficiency of the ban.
+The system remained very unstable. - In 1997 the stability improved when high-risk material was again rendered with batch-processes at 133/20/3. - The removal of SRM and fallen stock (February 1998) made the system again more stable.
 However, because of sub-optimal enforcement and compliance improvements in stability were slow.
 Therefore the system is regarded to be stable only since 1999.